-In fact, prosecutors who deal with these crimes are probably busier than ever and prosecuting them all the time and they are showing no mercy.
+Prosecutors who deal with these crimes are probably busier than ever and prosecuting them all the time, and they are showing no mercy.

-So, don't be fooled about what you're hearing on the news.
+So, don't be fooled about what you hear on the news.
 There's nothing that I've seen that indicates that anybody charged with a sex crime is going to get any break by the Los Angeles District Attorney's office.

 There's a lot to be concerned about when it comes to sex crimes, such as registering as a sex offender, going to prison, being in danger when you're taken into custody.

-Because the police a lot of times will reveal the fact that you have committed a sex offense, your reputation is besmirched.
+Because the police often reveal the fact that you have committed a sex offense, your reputation is besmirched.

 It makes it very difficult to get a job in the future.
 There's a whole host of problems that come along with a sex crime.